hannahlivnat/react-simply-budget/README.md

-This Create React App is deployed using AWS Amplify and additionally uses API Gateway, AWS Step Functions, Lambda functions, and DynamoDB.
+This Create React Login Page was deployed using AWS Amplify and additionally uses API Gateway, AWS Step Functions, Lambda functions, and DynamoDB.

 ## Available Scripts